 The extent of the crisis we face in the form of climate change requires us to utilise all available mitigation measures to the maximum extent possible.

 - The lifetimes mentioned are the perturbation lifetimes, which allow for the effects of the relevant greenhouse gases arising from chemical feedbacks.
-Around two-thirds of methane is broken down in around 12 years and the same proportion of nitrous oxide within around 120 years.
+Around two-thirds of methane is broken down roughly every 12 years and the same proportion of nitrous oxide roughly every 120 years.

 - The quantities shown were selected by authors of the cited paper because 298 tonnes of carbon dioxide, 9 tonnes of methane and 1 tonne of nitrous oxide trap the same amount of heat over a 100-year period.
 These temperature response functions were estimated using the MAGICC climate model, assuming background concentrations of each gas are held constant at current levels and including the impacts of climate-carbon cycle feedbacks.
 Noted by this writer: The figures for carbon dioxide and methane are relative to nitrous oxide.
 Calculation: N2O GWP100 of 298 / CH4 GWP100 of 34 = 8.76 (rounded up to 9)